How long does it take to sell a house in the UK?

 The total timeline: putting it together

-Add these stages up and you can see how the 6 to 9 month figure emerges.
-A best-case scenario with a motivated buyer, a simple chain, a smooth survey, and efficient solicitors on both sides might complete in 4 to 5 months.
-An average sale runs to 6 to 7 months.
-Problematic sales can easily stretch to 12 months or more.
+Add these stages up and you can see how the average emerges.
+Zoopla's 2026 tracking puts the UK estate agent route at an average of 25 weeks from listing to legal completion, with offer-to-exchange alone averaging 104 days.
+A best-case scenario with a motivated buyer, no chain, a smooth survey, and efficient solicitors on both sides completes in 12 to 16 weeks.
+Average sales run 22 to 30 weeks.
+Problematic sales can stretch to 12 months or more.

 During that time, you continue paying your mortgage, your bills, and all the costs of ownership.
 For sellers who are already stretched, or who need to move by a specific date, that timeline can create serious pressure.